 It is estimated that between 2-12% of the energy content of feed to ruminants is lost via burping of methane.
 This represents a major economic loss to the farmer, lost productivity to the animal i.e. feed being diverted away from the animal and accounts for approximately 45% of agricultural emissions in the EU.

-GlasPort Bio is developing novel feed additives to prevent such emissions allowing for more sustainable profitable livestock farming.
+GlasPort Bio has developed RumenGlas, a novel feed additive shown in large-scale animal trials to reduce enteric methane emissions by 30%, allowing for more sustainable livestock farming.

 Manure is rich in nutrients and is a valuable renewable resource.
 However, from the moment it is produced it starts to lose these nutrients as methane, ammonia and other gases.
 This results in a weakened manure for use on-farm or in anaerobic digestion, while contributing greatly to nuisance odours.